- The Initial Question

 Back to this month‘s funding (one of the FFA‘s 7 decisions in 2017), there wee 8 funded fictional projects and two documentaries.
 The latter got script funding, one is on Wau Holland, the German computer activist, and the other is about the Uffizi, a historical building housing an art gallery in Florence / Italien.

-I‘d like to suggest that the FFA include the leading characters in their gender overview of the films.
-Because we need that to not only get half the picture.
-What if 50 % of the films have female directors and female writers, and maybe they will include the DoP position as well.
-But what if they only tell stories of men?
+I‘d like to suggest that the FFA include the leading characters in their gender overview of the films, to not only paint half the picture.
+What if 50 % of the films have female directors and female writers – and maybe they will include the DoP position as well – but they only tell stories of men?
 Can we lean back then?
-What about films that only tell men’s stories?
-Or films that have one female lead, surrounded only by men in the main cast?
+Or films that have one female lead surrounded by men in the main cast?
 Hollywood has shown how this is done, with THE FORCE AWAKENS and ROGUE ONE among others (see also: STAR WARS – THE EMPIRICISM STRIKES BACK).

 By the way, NEROPA is basically not only a method for film productions and story development, the concept can also be applied when setting up working committees, boards, panels, talk show guest lists, political cabinets, lists of candidates and more.
 But that is a topic for another day.

 Once again I have been writing a while on this text, some days and more nights, and half-way through beep!
 I got a notification about a new comment on my blog (for the article: Open Eyes – Stereotypes, which made me very happy and also it contains a paragraph which perfectly fits today‘s article.
 So thank you very much!
 This is what Krissi wrote (in German):